boatbomber/Distortion-Screen-Rain/README.md

 - **Render Settings Compatibility**

 Because Glass doesn't render properly on low graphic settings, if the player lowers his/her settings below 8, it stops rendering.
 This way, you don't have to worry about lower settings failing to run the game properly.
-They just won't have the extra bonus immersion. :man_shrugging:
+They just won't have the extra bonus immersion. :man_shrugging: (This only works if it isn’t set to Automatic, since Roblox still doesn’t have a way to check graphics quality on auto.
+Auto will always spawn droplets.)

-Performance:
---
-Steady 60FPS, ~0.5% CPU Usage, 30.0/s Rate
-*(Many thanks to @howmanysmaII for optimizations!)*

 Warning:
 --